richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 Below are the action items for the Alexa Demo.

       1. Test and support Alexa notifications using QuoteMaker.
-      2. [BUG] RPI plays all audio sent to FT900.
-RPI should not play audio intended for FT900.
-      3. Support "ESP32 Alexa Client".
+      2. Support "ESP32 Alexa Client".
-      4. Support "Alexa Display Cards" since FT900 can be connected to a FT800 display.
+      3. Support "Alexa Display Cards" since FT900 can be connected to a FT800 display.
-      5. Support "FT900 libMAD MP3 decoder" and provide RPI option to send MP3 instead of PCM/raw.
+      4. Support "FT900 libMAD MP3 decoder" and provide RPI option to send MP3 instead of PCM/raw.
-      6. Support "FT900 Wake-Word detection".
+      5. Support "FT900 Wake-Word detection".
 Currently, user has to press down a button to start voice recording.
+      6. [BUG] RPI AVS SDK audio playback is disabled.
+Current code assumes that only FT900 clients can use Alexa.

 # References